 I was born and raised in Toronto, Canada, and studied Nursing Science at The University of Western Ontario.
-After graduation I worked in a variety of nursing positions, married, became a mother and lived in a small Ontario town for seven years.
+After graduation I worked in a variety of nursing positions, married, became a mother, and lived in a small Ontario town for seven years.
 All sounds simple; it wasn’t!

-Professional experience with the dying and their families, both as nurse as spiritual care provider, led me to further study and research through the Doctor of Ministry Program at the Toronto School of Theology.
+Professional experience with the dying and their families, both as nurse and spiritual care provider, led me to further study and research through the Doctor of Ministry Program at the Toronto School of Theology.
 The title of my doctoral thesis is: “Reflections on Life and Death in a Technological Society: Experiences of Doctors and Nurses with Dying Patients in Intensive Care.”

 My extensive work with the dying has given me a passion for encouraging people to cherish life in all its fullness, the pain as well as the joy.
-I am passionate about caring for individual health as well as that of the planet.
+I am passionate about caring for individual health as well as the health of the planet.
 When I left hospital work, my desire was to bring the lessons learned from the land of the dying, to the land of the living.
 Why wait until your life is threatened to ask the deeper questions around meaning and purpose?

 I have a particular interest in recognizing the oneness of mind, body and spirit.

 Finally, after years of believing I had no artistic ability, I again listened to my heart and began to explore drawing and painting.
-I have completed requirements for that Diploma in Art through the Toronto School of Art.
+I have completed requirements for the Diploma in Art through the Toronto School of Art.
 If I can do this, anyone can bring to life their artistic potential!
 I regularly practice yoga and meditation.
 I ride my bike for transportation and pleasure, and cross-country ski.
 I am an avid reader and continually challenge myself with new areas of learning which take me deeper into the heart of life.